Ameer-clk/Application/README.md

 Application-DevOps

-# Create a full Aws Infrastructure using Terraform and Cloud Formation
+Create Aws Infrastructure using Terraform and Cloud Formation

-#Deploy Web Applications using Docker and Kubernetes
+Deploy Web Applications using Docker and Kubernetes